Pokémon Go Review

 The Silver Lining

 Luckily, unlike the main series games, Pokémon Go is a living, ongoing project.
-Right now, I love the game and have enormous amounts of fun playing it, but I also find it extremely noticeably flawed in many respects - however, those shortcomings can be worked on and fixed.
-The game is already a lot stabler, less buggy and somewhat nicer to use than when it first came out - and even just since writing this review, I've been able to remove or soften some of the complaints I originally made here after later updates fixed or mitigated them.
-The fact it was released in such a flawed state is definitely worthy of some criticism (though I think people are needlessly hard on Niantic a lot of the time), and I expect updates to continue to be pretty wobbly and introduce new bugs at least for a while until Niantic can get better testing procedures in place.
+Right now, I love the game and have enormous amounts of fun playing it, but I also find it noticeably flawed in many respects - however, those shortcomings can be worked on and fixed.
+The game is already a lot stabler, less buggy and somewhat nicer to use than when it first came out - and even just since writing this review, I've been able to remove or soften many of the complaints I originally made here after later updates fixed or mitigated them.
+The fact it was released in such a flawed state is definitely worthy of some criticism (though I think people are needlessly hard on Niantic a lot of the time), and even new updates still introduce bugs.
 But I have high hopes for the game eventually refining and polishing the lesser parts of it, adding more features and more to do (Niantic has already confirmed they're working on trading), and generally continuing to improve past what it is today.